 ETL tools have been serving the Data Warehouse needs but the changing nature of the data forced organizations to shift to Hadoop.
 ETL in Hadoop is a cost-effective and scalable solution.

 ELT on Hadoop delivered flexibility in a data processing environment.
-Shifting from the traditional ETL process to ELT on Hadoop is a challenge for organizations but ELT on Hadoop is a better choice in a long term.
+Shifting from the traditional ETL process to ELT on Hadoop is a challenge for organizations but ELT on Hadoop is a better choice in the long term.

 Manually doing an ETL or ELT process can be a tiresome task.
 Hevo supports both ETL and ELT process that allows you to automate the process in a matter of a few clicks.